BlackSharkTech/Xavier-Passport-MRZ-OCR-iOS-Eval-SDK/README.md

 <br><br>The plist contains the following fields:<br>
 i.
 Email Address: The email one registers with SimonComputing to generate the license key<br>
 ii.
 License Key: The license key obtained from SimonComputing to enable Xavier<br>
 iii.
-Portrait Mode: Specify whether Xavier should be used in portrait mode<br><br>
+Portrait Mode: Specify whether Xavier should be used in portrait mode<br>
+iv. previewing UIColor: Specify the color of the preview box for the Xaveir widget.
+The value has to be of type UIColor<br>
+v. mrz detected UIColor: Specify the color of the preview box when the target MRZ is detected.
+The value has to be of type UIColor<br>
+vi. close button text: Specify the display text of the close button on the Xavier widget<br><br>
 The plist is used to simplify the Xavier View Controller initialization process
 #####2.
 Starting up Xavier capturing screen (Please see ViewController.m for integration code usage)
 #####There are 2 ways to initialize the Xavier View Controller: